Slayer95/aura-bot/FEATURES.md

 # Other:
 - Uses DotA stats automatically according to maps' file names
+- APM tracking is integrated with stages of MicroTraining map
 - Identifies Evergreen maps automatically according to maps' file names
 - Many commands were implemented.
 See the full list at [3]